nikll-xtend/classroom-attendance/README.md

 - Applied Eager Loading with Field Selection to optimize API performance and reduce response size.
 - Used PHPUnit for  testing.
 - Rate limiting, error logging are considered.
-- The app is Dockerized, and Laravel Sail is used for a simplified local development environment.